jtheiss19/project-0/README.md

 - [x] User can request information stored in specific profiles
 - [x] User can request the CLI program generate health information
 - [x] User can request mass information from profiles
-- [ ] User can request mass information from profiles based on profile contents (e.g avg weight of people over age 45)
 - [x] User can request CLI to draw health based conclusions
 - [x] User can request CLI to give solutions to improve health